sanity-io/next-sanity/packages/next-sanity/README.md

 }
 ```

+### Example implementation

+Check out the [Personal website template][personal-website-template] to see a feature-complete example of how `revalidateTag` is used together with Visual Editing.

 ## Visual Editing

 Interactive live previews of draft content are the best way for authors to find and edit content with the least amount of effort and the most confidence to press publish.